 5. Does the writer offer a free consultation?

 Some people want a personalized experience, not just an email.
-I’ve had clients who simply wanted to hear my voice to make sure it was a real person they were dealing with.
-I’ve even had a couple of people preferred a Zoom consultation.
-But, aside from this, if you like, ask for a free consultation to discuss your project.
+I have clients who simply want to hear my voice to make sure they’re dealing with a real person.
+I also have people who prefer a Zoom consultation.
+So, if you want to know you’re dealing with a legitimate person, ask for a free consultation to discuss your project.

 6. Not a talker?
 Then, contact the writer by email.